RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ## Introduction

 Today, building interactive apps is so hard that it's a specialized skill even among software developers.
-Skilled technical computer users, including scientists and systems programmers, struggle to make simple apps, while less technical end-users are [disepowered](https://www.geoffreylitt.com/2019/07/29/browser-extensions.html) entirely.
+Skilled technical computer users, including scientists and systems programmers, struggle to make simple apps, while less technical end-users are disempowered entirely.
-Like [many](https://www.inkandswitch.com/end-user-programming/) [other](http://worrydream.com/ClimateChange/) [researchers](https://mavo.io/), we'd like to fix this by making app development radically more accessible to experts and novices alike.
+Like many other researchers, we'd like to make app development radically more accessible to experts and novices alike.

 <aside>